DavidThomas-coder/DavidThomas-coder/README.md

 Full-Stack Engineer and Developer
 ---------------------------------

 Hey there!
 I'm a Full-Stack Engineer and Developer, recently graduated from @LaunchAcademy.
+I have over 7 years of data analytics experience using SQL, and I attended Launch Academy to supplement that knowledge with direct programming experience.

-I am equipped with skills in JavaScript, React.js, Express, Node.js and SQL and am excited to learn more!
+I was trained in full-stack web development using JavaScript, React.js, Express and Node.js and I'm excited to keep learning more!

 * 🌍  I'm based in Boston, MA
 * ✉️  You can contact me at [det625@gmail.com](mailto:det625@gmail.com)